 Ben Eine – The Tunnels, East Green

 Famed for his unique typography.
 The work of Ben Eine is well known to us on Inspiring City.
-London based, his work is plentiful and now his latest piece is due to dominate the entrance to the Tunnels in Aberdeen.
+London based, his work is plentiful.
+Now his latest piece for the 2019 edition of Nuart is due to dominate the entrance to the Tunnels in Aberdeen.
 Reading ‘Shiny Happy People Laughing’.
 The text is a play on the shimmer of the granite walls of the city especially when the sun shines onto them after the rain.
 Move a little bit further down and works by Hyuro (2018) and Julio Anaya Cabanding (2019) can also be seen.
 The Tunnels also boasts a host of work from local artists.

 Dotmasters – E&M Windows, Netherkirkgate